atechofficials/protokeeb/assembly_instructions.md

 ![Protokeeb PCB RGB LED Placement](Images/Assembly/Protokeeb_AS_24.jpg)

 2. Begin the reflow process if using a hot plate, or solder each LED individually using a hot air SMD rework station.

    **Note:** Avoid high temperatures that can damage the LED lens.

 ![Protokeeb PCB RGB LED Reflow Process](Images/Assembly/Protokeeb_AS_26.jpg)

+> [!Note]
-**Note:** The Protokeeb Rev 1.0 PCB allows for two separate RGB data signals from the MCU: Rows 1 and 2 share "DATA-IN-1," and Rows 3 and 4 share "DATA-IN-2."
+> The Protokeeb Rev 1.0 PCB allows for two separate RGB data signals from the MCU: Rows 1 and 2 share "DATA-IN-1," and Rows 3 and 4 share "DATA-IN-2."
 This enables different RGB animations/colors for each group.
 To use a single data signal for all rows, bridge solder jumper "JP1."

 ### Step 9: Push Button Placement